Degrees & Majors

 Students gain the experience of organizing events and marketing through their involvement with the student organization, Student League of Independent Potters (SLIPS).
 The organization is responsible for managing a budget, participating in fundraising through two annual sales of work and coordinating two annual visiting artist workshops.

-The Master of Fine Arts (M.F.A.) in Ceramics program emphasizes professional skills and achievements and fosters personal direction, diversity, technical proficiency and professional presentation.
+The Georgia State Master of Fine Arts (M.F.A.) in Ceramics program emphasizes professional skills and achievements and fosters personal direction, diversity, technical proficiency and professional presentation.
 The Ceramics program offers a highly progressive curriculum that considers ceramics as a broad-based, interdisciplinary practice while providing a strong foundation in the history of the discipline and fostering technical mastery of the material.
 The individual direction of each student is further developed and focused through intensive time in the studio, group interaction across disciplines and periodic critical reviews.
 Sensitive handling of material, the integrity of craftsmanship and depth of inquiry are the unifying characteristics of work made in the ceramics M.F.A. program.

 The program emphasizes group seminars and critiques to provide a variety of settings for the development and exchange of ideas relevant to the arts in general and ceramics in particular.
 In the final two semesters of the graduate program, the student completes a thesis exhibition and writes a supporting thesis paper.